 Also called newline-delimited JSON, JSON Lines (JSONL) is a format for storing structured data such that each record is on its own line.
 Because of this, records can be processed one at a time, making the format convenient for storing or processing data where new line delimiters are important, such as log files.
 Here’s an example of a simple JSON Lines (.jsonl) document being edited in XMLSpy:

 JSON Lines is also supported by MapForce for JSON data mapping and conversion.
-You can define a graphical data mapping project to map JSON Lines to or from any of the other data formats supported by MapForce: XML, databases, CSV, Excel, EDI, and so on.
+A common requirement is to convert JSON Lines to CSV or even JSON Lines to JSON.
+That’s all easy in MapForce, where you can define a graphical data mapping project to map JSON Lines to or from any of the other data formats supported by the software: JSON, XML, databases, CSV, Excel, EDI, and so on.

 To convert JSON Lines, simply check the JSON Lines box in the component settings.
 When JSON Lines is selected for a JSON target component, a new JSON line will be created in the output file for each object in the source file when the mapping runs.